rgb-archive/spec/RGB_protocol_specification.md

 The payer also produces a new proof containing:

 * RGB Meta-script version
-* List of the dark-tags of the previous proofs used as inputs
 * A list of triplets made with:
 	* color of the token being transacted
 	* amount being transacted
-	* either an UTXO in the form (TX_hash, index) to send an *UTXO-Based*
+	* either the hash of an UTXO in the form (TX_hash, index) to send an *UTXO-Based*
 * Meta-script-related transaction meta-data
+* The parameters used to create the signature, in order to allow the payee and the following receivers of these tokens to verify the commitment **[expand]**

 This proof is simmetrically encrypted using AES 256 together with the entire chain of proofs up to the issuance of the token and uploaded to the storage server(s) selected by the payee.

+Every signature performed in the transaction **must** include a commitment to the proof produced.

+In the case of a multisig address spending funds **all** the signatures must include the same commitment.

 ### Lightning Asset Transfer
 [expand]